Back

 A knowledge base not only provides information that aids your support agents, it also enables customers to resolve problems by themselves.
 Hence, it’s more than just a product manual.
 An effective Confluence knowledge base can greatly improve both the customer and employee experiences.

-That said, Confluence (server) out-of-the-box lacks the analytics capability required for a robust knowledge management platform.
+That said, Confluence lacks the analytics capability required for a robust knowledge management platform.
 Without analytics and good Confluence knowledge management in place, you can’t improve your content.

 Fortunately, you can extend Confluence with a powerful app—Viewtracker – Analytics for Confluence—to create a more valuable knowledge base.

-Learn how Viewtracker – Analytics for Confluence can be used to build a Confluence knowledge base that your teams and customers will love in just four steps.
+Learn how Viewtracker – Analytics for Confluence can be used to create a knowledge base in that your teams and customers will love in just four steps.

 Step 1: Integrate Confluence and Jira Service Management

-If you’re already using Jira Service Management (JSM), previously Jira Service Desk (JSD), for customer support, connecting it with your Confluence instance is an easy way to gain useful insights into content quality and performance.
+If you’re already using Jira Service Management (JSM), for customer support, connecting it with your Confluence knowledge base is an easy way to gain useful insights into content quality and performance.

 Step 2: Analyze content performance with Viewtracker – Analytics for Confluence

-With Viewtracker – Analytics for Confluence, you can easily identify the most popular content and how users interact with the content.
+Viewtracker – Analytics for Confluence allows you to easily identify the most popular content and how users interact with the content.
 For example, a page with many views and likes is a strong indicator that viewers find the content very effective.

-Viewtracker – Analytics for Confluence also integrates with other Marketplace apps like Scroll Viewport, Confluence Mobile App, or the Linchpin app, to give you a complete picture of your support performance.
+Viewtracker – Analytics for Confluence also integrates with other 3rd party apps like Scroll Viewport, Cosmos, Mantra, and with Confluence Desktop & Mobile app, Linchpin, etc to give you a complete picture of your support performance.
 You can filter page views by devices, pages, blog entries, or spaces to analyze what types of content your users are most interested in.

 Jira Service Management integration